manoaswapshop/manoaswapshop.github.io/index.md

 In addition, all of the items that you yourself have listed will show up on your user profile page.
 ![.](images/M2UserProfileItemsList.png)

+# Milestone 3
+Click [here](https://github.com/manoaswapshop/swapshop_source/projects/3) to see a list of Milestone 1 issues and goals.
+* Item Card Page
+* Image uploading
+* Item delete feature for sellers

 # Initial User Study

 We recruited other college students to provide feedback on our almost completed app to find out things that they enjoyed and things that we could improve upon.
 The process of getting this feedback started with us giving a quick walthrough of how to use all of the features in our app and then allowing them some time to play around with it and explore it for themselves.
 After they had a good amount of time using our app we, we asked them about their thoughts and how we can make the Manoa Swap Shop a better experience for users.

 Constructive Criticism: - Add a search bar and filters
-- Messaging system for users
+- Add messaging system for users
 - More streamlined image uploading process

 Things they liked: - Aesthetically pleasing, theme matched with Manoa(school colors)
 - Customizable profiles
 - All available items are listed